Israel’s startup ecosystem powers ahead, amid a year of change – TechCrunch

 Another notable aspect of Israel’s startups scene is its, sometimes halting, attempt to engage with its Arab Israeli population.
 Arab Israelis account for 20% of Israel’s population but are hugely underrepresented in the tech sector.
 The Hybrid Programme is designed to address this disparity.

-It, and others like it, this are a reminder that Israel is geographically in the Middle East.
+It, and others like it, is a reminder that Israel is geographically in the Middle East.
 Since the recent normalization pact between Israel and the UAE, relations with Arab states have begun to thaw.
-Indeed, Over 50,000 Israelis have visited the United Arab Emirates since the agreement.
+Indeed, more than 50,000 Israelis have visited the United Arab Emirates since the agreement.

-In late November, Dubai-based DIFC FinTech Hive—the biggest financial innovation hub in the Middle East—signed a milestone agreement with Israel’s Fintech-Aviv.
+In late November, Dubai-based DIFC FinTech Hive — the biggest financial innovation hub in the Middle East — signed a milestone agreement with Israel’s fintech (Aviv).
 Both entities will now work together to facilitate the cross-border exchange of knowledge and business between Israel and the United Arab Emirates.

 Perhaps it’s a sign that Israel is becoming more at ease with its place in the region?
 Certainly, both Israel’s tech scene and the Arab world’s is set to benefit from these more cordial relations.